 Bread upma!
-Whip up this simplest delicious spicy & super flavorful breakfast that needs only good old pantry staples.
+Whip up this simplest delicious spicy & super flavorful Indian Breakfast that needs only good old pantry staples.
 Bread upma is nothing but bread tossed in a spicy tempering of spices, herbs, onions and tomatoes.
 Each bite of bread soaks up the flavors in the tempering masala & transforms into a mouth-watering addictive dish – bread upma.
 This easy 15 minutes recipe will help you make an amazing breakfast or snack on the go.

 Also known as bread poha, this is one of the several street and restaurant foods quite popular in India.
 In South India, it is pretty much served even in college canteens and tiffin centers.
 People love it for its taste, soft tender bread chunks, with bursting flavors literally melt in your mouth.

 The aroma from ginger, green chillies and curry leaves give it a mesmerizing uplift, makes it a best snack and breakfast for bread lovers.
 But what is it anyway?

 Bread upma is a South Indian breakfast made with bread, onions, tomatoes, spices, nuts and herbs.
 Since the tempering is made much the same way as a traditional upma, it is called bread upma.
 While the traditional upma uses semolina, this dish uses bread.